MahmoudDawood/learnings/KodeKloud/Kubernetes for the Absolute Beginners – Hands-on Tutorial.md

     - `run POD-NAME` deploys a container by creating a POD
       - `--image=IMG-SRC`
       - `--port=PORT`
-      - `-l key=value` specify label
+      - `--labels="KEY=VALUE"` OR `-l key=value` specify label
       - `--dry-run=client -o yaml > FILE-NAME.yaml` *Automatically* create .yaml file for the specified pod, `--dry-run=client` ensures that command is right and resource can be created, `-o yaml` outputs resource definition in yaml extension
+      - `--command -- COMMANDS` Don't specify any kubectl arguments after --command (use it at the end)
-      - `--expose` automatically create a ClusterIP service and exposes the pod
+      - `--expose` automatically create a ClusterIP service and exposes the pod, we can specify name and port by `--port PORT --name NAME`
     - `get`
       - `pod` or `node` or `replicationcontroller` or `replicaset` or `deployment` or `service` or **`all`**
+        - `--selector KEY=VALUE`
+        - `--watch` watch changes in realtime
     - `edit` opens the long running configuration (In memory file by kubernetes)
       - `pod` or `node` or `replicationcontroller` or `replicaset`
         - `-o wide` more info